 Scout out your street in advance

 Figure out where your moving truck will be able to park, or more than likely; in Manhattan, double park.
 The moving truck; will have to be stationary for several hours, depending on how much you’re moving.
-The last thing you’d want is for the movers to show up and have no spot for them to stage and load.
+The last thing you need is for the movers to show up yo have no spot for them to stage and load.

 Don’t select a prime day or time for your move

-You won’t be able to control factors like weather or traffic; if you can move in the middle of the day rather than at rush hour; you’ll be ahead of the game.
-If you live in a part of the city that’s tourist-laden; avoid moving on holiday weekends, because double parking a moving van will be extra tight with the excess traffic.
+You won’t be able to control factors like weather or traffic; if you can move in the middle of the day rather than at rush hour, you’ll be ahead of the game.
+If you live in a part of the city that’s tourist-laden, avoid moving on holiday weekends.
+Double parking in a moving van will be extra tight with the excess traffic.

 Check the street closure list

 The city shuts streets down regularly.
 Map out your route to your new apartment, and be sure you don’t head down a road that’s closed.
 For instance, Fifth Avenue is the parade route, so you’d want to avoid this street and other streets surrounding it.
 Or better yet, schedule your move on a completely different day to avoid the parade chaos.

 Share your NYC moving experience; we would love to hear your comments below.